ronetsu/portfolio/coding-monkes/README.md

-# Programmering 3 Sisu Project
+# Programming 3 - Sisu Project
 This program was completed with a group of 3: Ville Niemi, Ronja Lipsonen and Onni Merilä.
 The main functionality of this program is to function as a student register by fetching information from Sisu API and using that to develop a graphic user interface for the user to handle.
 # Overall functionality